Bucky Covington: Personal life

 William Joel “Bucky” Covington was born in Rockingham, North Carolina, to Gene Covington and Deborah Gates on November 8, 1977 - along with his identical twin brother, Robert David "Rocky" Covington.

 Bucky is the nickname derived from his grandfather "Buck".
 He graduated in the class of 1996 from Scotland High School in Laurinburg, North Carolina.
 He worked at Covington's Body Shop in Rockingham, North Carolina.

 At the age of 18, Covington taught himself how to play the guitar and began performing at clubs.
 He is also a bassist, drummer, and songwriter.
 Over the years, Covington has expanded his talents, both country and rock.
 After some time, he elected to perform both original and cover material in a cross-genre vein.
-Rocky is also a musician and is the former lead singer of the North Carolina band Swamp Cat currently Rocky is in a super group of rising stars called “The Scarecrows”.
+Rocky is also a musician and is the former lead singer of the North Carolina band Swamp Cat.

 In 1998, when the Covington twins were 20 years old, they were in a minor automobile mishap.
 Bucky allegedly pretended to be Rocky.
 They were arrested for confusing the authorities.
 The plaintiff failed to identify which twin was driving, since the twins were identical.

 After Idol, Bucky bought a house in Franklin, Tennessee, near Nashville, which he shared with Rocky and his wife Terra.
 Rocky also joined Bucky's band as a drummer.
 On February 13, 2007, he and his wife Crystal separated after more than seven years of marriage.
 Covington became engaged to Katherine Cook in 2011.

 On October 10, 2014, Covington's fiancee, Katherine Cook, gave birth to their daughter, Kennedy Taylor Covington.